awsdocs/amazon-dynamodb-developer-guide/doc_source/LowLevelDotNetItemCRUD.md

    You can use the request object to provide both the required and optional parameters\.

-1. Execute the appropriate method provided by the client by passing in the request object that you created in the preceding step\.
+1. Run the appropriate method provided by the client by passing in the request object that you created in the preceding step\.

    The `AmazonDynamoDBClient` client provides `PutItem`, `GetItem`, `UpdateItem`, and `DeleteItem` methods for the CRUD operations\.